alessandrolattao/alessandrolattao/README.md

 ### Hello and welcome to my GitHub profile! 👋

-- 🔭 I’m Alessandro Lattao, CTO of Macai.
+- 🔭 I’m Alessandro Lattao, an entrepreneur and fractional CTO with a passion for #startups and #serverless architectures.
-- 🚀 Passionate about #startups, #agile, #OKRs, #eventdriven, and #serverless architectures.
+- 🚀 My interests also include #agile, #OKRs, and #eventdriven systems.
 - 👨‍👦 Proud father of little Rei.